bstephen1/iron-log/README.md

 # Iron Log

 A gym log app that aims to be flexible enough to be used in place of a physical notebook.
-Create and track your own collection of exercises tailored for your unique training goals.
+Create and track your own collection of exercises tailored to your unique training goals.

 Visit at https://iron-log.vercel.app/